eigenvivek/DiffDRR/README.md

 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 drr = DRR(
-    subject,     # An object storing the CT volume, origin, and voxel spacing sdd=1020.0,  # Source-to-detector radius (half of the source-to-detector distance) height=200,  # Height of the DRR (if width is not seperately provided, the generated image is square) delx=2.0,    # Pixel spacing (in mm)
+    subject,     # An object storing the CT volume, origin, and voxel spacing sdd=1020.0,  # Source-to-detector distance (i.e., focal length) height=200,  # Image height (if width is not provided, the generated DRR is square) delx=2.0,    # Pixel spacing (in mm)
 ).to(device)